pdx-cs-rust-embedded/mb2-microsynth-embassy/README.md

 # MicroSynth
+Casey Bailey 2023

+## Usage

-One button goes up the scale, other goes down.
+* One button goes up the scale, other goes down.

-Jiggle for vibrato.
+* Jiggle for vibrato.
+* Change USE_MINOR_SCALE to swap between major/minor

+## Issues

-When it inexplicably crashes, unplug and replug.
+* When it inexplicably crashes, unplug and replug.

-Change USE_MINOR_SCALE to swap between major/minor

-Yes there's a ton of globals and horrifying code
+* Yes there's a ton of globals and horrifying code.